JaryJay/opengl-cpp-engine/README.md

 # repo-for-understanding-cpp-because-this-thing-is-so-fricken-confusing

+This repo is a playground for me to wallow in negative thoughts (about C++).

-This repo uses vcpkg (in manifest mode) and CMake.
+Uses vcpkg (in manifest mode) and CMake.